iainctduncan/papers/source/features_usage.rst

 The Scheme equivalent of a dictionary is the **hash-table**, a key-value store that can hold any valid Scheme object, either as a key or value.
-S4M provides functions to interact with Max dictionaries as well as convert between Max dictionaries and Scheme hash-tables.
+S4M provides functions to interact with Max dictionaries and to convert between Max dictionaries and Scheme hash-tables.
-Notably, these are recursively implemented: converting a Max dictionary to a Scheme hash-table will convert all values in the dictionary, regardless of depth of nesting.
+Notably, these are recursively implemented: converting a Max dictionary to a Scheme hash-table will convert all values in the dictionary, including nested dictionaries, regardless of the depth of nesting.
-Interesting, Max supports numerically indexed arrays in dictionaries, which can contain mixes of types, even though there is no way of directly working with arrays of heterogenous types in the platform.
+Interesting, Max supports numerically indexed arrays of heterogenous type as values in dictionaries, even though there is no convenient way of directly working with arrays of heterogenous types in the visual patcher (one can though in JavaScript).
-Thus, using a dictionary as a container is one way to have simple arrays is regular in Max programming.
-If these are encountered during the conversion from a Max dictionary to a Scheme hash-table (or vice versa), S4M converts the nested arrays to Scheme vectors (where these vectors can contain a mix of types, including further nested dictionaries and arrays).
+Thus, using a dictionary as a container is one way to have simple arrays in regular in Max programming.
+If these are encountered during the conversion from a Max dictionary to a Scheme hash-table (or vice versa), S4M converts the nested arrays to Scheme vectors, where these vectors may contain a mix of types, including further nested dictionaries and arrays.

 Similar to Common Lisp and Clojure, s7 Scheme (but not all Schemes) provides a **keyword** data-type, which is a symbol starting with a colon that always evaluates to itself.
-(TODO CITE).
-These are commonly used as keys in hash-tables (TODO CITE).
-This is a convenient practice in Max, as one does not have worry about quoting or unquoting as data passes through evaluation layers such as when messages from from Max through inlet 0 of an s4m object.
+These are commonly used as keys in hash-tables.
+This is a convenient practice in Max, as one does not have to worry about quoting or unquoting as data passes through evaluation boundaries, such as when messages from Max go through inlet 0 of an s4m object.
-Conveniently, Max allows naming dictionaries with a leading colon, allowing us to use keywords even at the top level.

 S4M provides the functions **dict-ref**, **dict-set!**, **dict->hash-table**, **hash-table->dict**, and **dict-replace** for working with dictionaries.
-Of note is that these provide some convenience capabilities for dealing with nested dictionaries without having to nest calls to dict-ref and dict-set!.
+Of note is that these provide some convenience capabilities for dealing with nested dictionaries without having to nest calls to dict-ref and dict-set!, as shown below.

 .. code:: Scheme
   ;; get a value from max dict named "test-dict", at key "a"